 Cannabis For Pain Relief: It’s as Easy as Finding the Right Strain

 One of the most popular uses of cannabis is pain relief.
 The pain that cannabis treats is varied – it could be pain from cancer treatments, chronic pain, pain from accidents, menstrual, headaches – you name it.
 But if you take cannabis, you know that the forms of consumption and different strains all produce different side effects.
 And sadly, physicians aren’t trained in recommending cannabis.
 Medical schools haven’t caught up with legalization yet, and certainly not physicians who got their degrees prior to medical cannabis becoming legal.
+So finding the right cannabis strain by yourself is important.

 So how do you know what works best for your pain?
 Your budtenders may be able to help you choose your strain based on your symptoms, as will a cannabis physician.
 Some people don’t have the luxury of competent help in this regard, so RxLeaf has compiled a starter list for strains that deal with tough pain.